nielssorensen/OpenEmu-wiki/Compiling-From-Source-Guide.md

 ###Step 1

-Download and install the latest copy of XCode from the Mac App Store: <https://itunes.apple.com/gb/app/xcode/id497799835?mt=12>...
+Download and install the latest copy of XCode from the Mac App Store: <https://itunes.apple.com/gb/app/xcode/id497799835?mt=12> This is free software provided by Apple.
+It is a hefty download weighing in at 1.5GB at time of writing.
+So download it, grab a coffee and see you for step 2 once the download is complete!...

 ![XCode Is Available Via The Mac App Store](http://f.cl.ly/items/0Q3u3G2N351Z120t0823/0.jpg)

-This is free software provided by Apple.
-It is a hefty download weighing in at 1.5GB at time of writing.
-So download it, grab a coffee and see you for step 2 once the download is complete!

 ###Step 2